superwf/ts-gear/README.md

 ### check service directory

-The service directory structure should look like below.
+The service directory structure should look like as below.

 ```bash
 ▾ src/